Zeleo/recurrence-expression/README.md

 interpret recurrence expressions.
 With these functions you can do the following:

-1. Validation: Is this JSON a legal recurrence expression?
+1. Validate: Is this JSON a legal recurrence expression?
 (Status: not fully implemented yet.)
-2. Calculation: Given a recurrence expression and time `t`, what is the next occurrence of the expression after time `t`?
+2. Calculate: Given a recurrence expression and time `t`, what is the next occurrence of the expression after time `t`?
-3. Matching: Does this time match this recurrence expression?
+3. Match: Does this time match this recurrence expression?
    (Status: will be available very soon.)

 This project is written in Clojure, but we aim to serve the entire JVM